charveey/goodreads_miner/README.md

 ## Introduction

+Currently, Goodreads **does not allow importing books directly from a list** into your account.
+This tool solves that problem by:

+- Fetching one or multiple book lists
+- Generating a CSV that can be imported into your Goodreads account

+In short, it automates the tedious process of adding books manually.

 This project provides a Python package and CLI script for scraping detailed information about books from Goodreads.
 It includes functions to:

 - Retrieve book URLs from a Goodreads page